Software development team structure may sound like a dry operational detail, but it shapes nearly everything about how your product comes to life.

 Finding the optimal software development team structure will help you more than you know.

-With new technology popping up every day, it’s easy to adopt the mindset of a consumer.
+With new technologies popping up every day, it’s easy to adopt a consumer mindset.
 You start thinking about life in terms of products rather than people.

 But in software development, your team will ultimately determine the success of your business.